 The blooms of Rose of Sharon, also known as shrub althea, are most welcome since they come during the latter half of the summer and into fall when most flowering shrubs have finished flowering.
 In most regions where rose of Sharon thrives, the flowers are best in July and August.
 This makes it especially disappointing when the flowers don't come at all, or when the plants have numerous buds but they never bloom.

-When Rose of Sharon Should Bloom
+When a Rose of Sharon Doesn't Bloom

 - Excessive shade: Rose of Sharon will not bloom up to its full capabilities if given too much shade.

 - Rot: During rainy summers, rot can set in and ruin the flower buds, although this may not be noticeable from the outside.
 The same effect can be produced by excessive watering if you water overhead.
 A rose of Sharon planted in dense, poor-draining soil can also develop rot.

 - Drought: During dry summers, rose of Sharon flower buds can be damaged from drought and fail to open.

 - Inadequate phosphorus.
 As a nutrient, phosphorus assists a plant in its ability to update nutrients from the soil.
 If the soil is deficient, the plant's buds may fail to open

 - Inappropriate or inadequate pruning.
 Rose of Sharon blooms on new growth, and if the shrub is pruned at the wrong time, you may have removed the buds.

 - Pests or disease.
 Aphids, in particular, can cause buds to soften and fail to open.
 In this case, the flower buds will likely feel soft and spongy and may rot.
 A number of other fungal diseases may also cause bud failure.